The Turnout

-The Turnout is a mystery novel by Megan Abbott published August 3, 2021 by G.P.
-Putnam's Sons.
+The Turnout is a mystery novel by Megan Abbott published August 3, 2021 by G. P. Putnam's Sons.
 That year, it won the Los Angeles Times Book Prize for Mystery/Thriller.

 Plot

-The Turning Point follows twin sisters Dara and Marie Durant, who grew up in a Victorian home with their father, an electrician, and their mother, a former ballet dancer.
+The Turnout follows twin sisters Dara and Marie Durant, who grew up in a Victorian home with their father, an electrician, and their mother, a former ballet dancer.
 Their mother opens The Durant School of Dance and teaches her daughters ballet at home, making ballet central to the girls' identities.

 One year, Charlie, one of Mrs. Durant's students, comes to live with them, and Mrs. Durant begins forcing the children into sexual games while she and her husband drink and argue.
 On their twentieth wedding anniversary, Mr. and Mrs. Durant are involved in a fatal car crash, leaving Dara and Marie to inherit the dance school.

-A decade later, Dara, Marie, and Charlie run the dance school and live together in Marie's home.
+A decade later, Dara, Marie, and Charlie run the dance school and live together in their childhood home.
 Dara and Charlie have married.
 Marie moves out of the home, then accidentally sets a fire to one of the dance studios.
 To fix the studio, the family hires a contractor, Derek, whose presence at the school quickly becomes uncomfortable, especially once Dara learns that he and Marie are having an affair.

 Derek becomes overly interested in the Durant home and eventually makes it clear he wants to take it from the Durants.
 Dara and Charlie confront Derek, which ultimately leads Charlie to push Derek down the stairs to his death, which the Durants report as an accident.

-All returns to normal until Dara learns Charlie has had an affair with Derek's widow.
+All returns to normal until Dara learns Charlie has been having an affair with Derek's widow.
 After Dara kicks him out of the house, Charlie hangs himself in the studio attic.

-Although the sisters attempt to heal from their shared traumas, Marie ultimately lights the Durant family home on fire before the pursue their own futures.
+Although the sisters attempt to heal from their shared traumas, Marie ultimately lights the Durant family home on fire before they pursue their own futures.